lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 phase.
 Please take a look at the link below from Wikipedia.
 [File:SPI_timing_diagram2.svg](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#/media/File:SPI_timing_diagram2.svg)

-{{% section2 SPI Device FW Mode }}
+{{% section2 SPI Device Generic Mode }}

-As described in the Theory of Operations above, in firmware mode, the SPI device writes incoming data directly into the SRAM (through RXFIFO) and updates the SPI device SRAM write pointer (!!RXF_PTR.wptr).
+As described in the Theory of Operations above, in generic mode, the SPI device writes incoming data directly into the SRAM (through RXFIFO) and updates the SPI device SRAM write pointer (!!RXF_PTR.wptr).
 It does not parse a command byte nor address bytes, analyzing incoming data relies on firmware implementation of a